NEW: Kerry: Both China and the U.S. call on Pyongyang to refrain from provocative steps

 “We are committed to taking actions in order to make good on that goal and we are committed to make that goal a reality.”

 China’s position is “consistent and clear cut,” Yang said.
 “China is firmly committed to upholding peace and stability and advancing the denuclearization process on the peninsula.”

-Beijing will work with its international partners to help restart the stalled six-party talks on North Korea's nuclear program and hold it accountable to its international agreements, he said.
+He also said Beijing will work with its international partners to help restart the stalled six-party talks on North Korea’s nuclear program and hold it accountable to its international agreements.